Welcome to today's edition of the Rush 24-7 podcast.

 Well, there you go.

-The business of Ann Coulter being the vice president I thought was an absolute riot.
+The business of Ann Coulter being the vice president, I thought, was an absolute riot.

 Well, that's great.

-I I don't know.
+I don't know.

 Excuse me, I think that's funny.

-Uh Steve and Anderson, Indiana.
+Steve and Anderson, Indiana.

 Steve, welcome to the Rush Show.

-Rogers, clothes folding stay at home and dad ditos.
+Rogers, clothes folding, stay-at-home and dad dittos.

 It's good to talk to you again.